J. & W. Seligman & Co.: 20th century

 In the early 20th century, the firm backed the construction of the Panama Canal.
 In this period, J.& W. Seligman & Co.
 Inc. underwrote the securities of a variety of companies, participating in stock and bond issues in the railroad and steel and wire industries, investments in Russia and Peru, the formation of the Standard Oil Company, and shipbuilding, bridges, bicycles, mining, and a variety of other industries.
 The landmark building at 1 William Street in New York City was constructed for J.& W. Seligman from 1904 to 1905 and became the firm's home office.
 In 1910, William C. Durant of the fledgling General Motors Corporation gave control of his company's board to the Seligmans and Lee, Higginson & Co. in return for underwriting $15 million worth of corporate notes.

 From 1927 to 1929, Seligman owned a controlling interest in the Victor Talking Machine Company, which it bought from its founder, Eldridge Johnson.
 Speyer & Company partnered with Seligman in the transaction.
 Two years later, the company was sold to Radio Corporation of America.

 In 1930, Seligman began managing its first mutual fund, Broad Street Investing Co., later known as the Seligman Common Stock Fund.
 Meanwhile, the firm's investment banking business declined by the 1930s.
 In 1938, in response to the Glass–Steagall Act, the firm spun off its securities underwriting business as Union Securities.
 Union Securities was bought by securities broker Eastman Dillon & Co. in 1956 to form Eastman Dillon Union Securities & Co.
 In 1979, Eastman Dillon (later Blyth, Eastman Dillon & Co.) was acquired by securities broker Paine Webber, which in 2000 became part of financial conglomerate UBS AG.
 Parts of J.& W. Seligman & Co.
-Inc. continue as a close-end investment company, Tri-Continental Corporation (NYSE: TY) (established in 1929), and as Seligman mutual funds.
+Inc. continue as a closed-end investment company, Tri-Continental Corporation (NYSE: TY) (established in 1929), and as Seligman mutual funds.